yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/01 .Connecting Power BI to Databricks SQL using Parameters/Readme.md

-# Connecting Databricks to Power BI using Parameters
+# Connecting Power BI to Databricks SQL Using Parameters

+## Introduction
-This guide explains how to set up parameters in Power BI for connecting to Databricks.
-Utilizing parameters allows for flexibility when connecting to different Databricks workspaces or updating authentication tokens.
-Follow the steps below to configure the parameters.
-Also guide shows how to create a Power Bi Template to help automate connecting DBSQL to Power BI
+There are instances when data analyts have to connect to different Databricks SQL environment or a different Databricks SQL instances.
+This can be a lot of manual work and can often lead to errors.
+This guide explains how to we can automate the process of connecting Databricks SQL by using parameters in Power BI .
+Utilizing parameters allows for flexibility when connecting to different Databricks workspaces or connecting to a different Databricks SQL instance.
+To create a parametrized report you can follow the steps mentioned in the [Step by Step Instructions](#step-by-step-instructions) section

 ## Prerequisites